Beastmaster/spine-curve/README.md

   Analysis of test result

 ## GUI Manual
-1. Load image:
+### 1. Load image:
-click "Open Image", a dicom file will be selected and display.
+Click "Open Image", a dicom file will be selected and display.
 A spline will be generated automatically.
 Cobb angles will be measured.

-2. Adjust spine line if not satisfied
+### 2. Adjust spine line if not satisfied
-** Method1: click "Adjust Curve";
+**Method1**: click "Adjust Curve";
-** Method2: press keyboard "a";
+**Method2**: press keyboard "a";
-a cross hair will track your mouse, press left mouse button to confirm the new position.
+A cross hair will track your mouse, press left mouse button to confirm the new position.
 The spline and Cobb angles will be updated.

-3. Save the result
-Click "Save", a jpg picture will be saved to a specified location.
+**Note**: If a cross hair appear and you exit adjustment status, just press "Esc" key.

+### 4. Un-do manual adjustment
+Press: *Ctrl+z*
+**Note:** Only on step can be traced by now.
+### 5. Menu Bar
+- "Options"-> "Set Basdir"
+Specify default folder when loading dicom files.
+- "Options"-> "Hide ID"
+Hide patient ID.
+Click it one more time to show ID.
+- "Save Option" -> "Save Figure"
+Shown figure will be saved to disk (default location is the same as application location, e.g., Desktop folder).
+- "Save Option" -> "Set Base Dir"
+Specify default figure save location.

+### 6. Additional information
+You can fill in text editors ("Cobb1 info","Cobb2 info") to save additional information of spinal curve.
+Click "Save" to save information includeing: *Cobb angle, Cobb info* to disk, as **".txt"** file, named by **"patient ID"**, to location **You sepcified in "Save Option"->"Set Base Dir"**.